Pitch Craft Guide to Media Pitching: Secure Press Coverage31st October 2018 / All, Blog, How To

 Tailor your pitch.
 Spend time crafting it to the right person and make direct reference to the target end audience and the content you can supply.

 Get straight to the point – bring in your hook and answer the who, what, where, when, why.
 Want to know what a successful pitch looks like or get feedback on a pitch of your own?
-Join my PR that PAYS programme or sign-up to my email newsletter list to be alerted (not spooked) with dates of my Pitch Craft workshops.
+Join my PR that PAYS programme or sign-up to my email newsletter list to be alerted with the dates of my Pitch Craft workshops.

 My next Pitch Craft training workshop is in July 2019.

-If you’re pitching to broadcast highlight the visual nature of the story or interview backdrop.
+If you’re pitching to broadcast, highlight the visual nature of the story or interview backdrop.